shutingrz/bind9/doc/arm/reference.rst

 default will be used.

 ``attach-cache``
-   Allows multiple views to share a single cache database.
-Each view has its own cache database by default, but if multiple views have the same operational policy for name resolution and caching, those views can share a single cache to save memory and possibly improve resolution efficiency by using this option.
+   This option allows multiple views to share a single cache database.
+Each view has its own cache database by default, but if multiple views have the same operational policy for name resolution and caching, those views can share a single cache to save memory, and possibly improve resolution efficiency, by using this option.

    The ``attach-cache`` option may also be specified in ``view`` statements, in which case it overrides the global ``attach-cache``